adel016/Electronic-lock/README.md

 # 1- Tinkercad

-First you must register or log on to the site "https://www.tinkercad.com/" it's totally free.
+First you must register or log on to the website "https://www.tinkercad.com/" it's totally free.

 #### if you have the material you can skip this step